Pz Kpfw Tiger Ausf. B "Tiger II"

 - Track links of the same type as the Tiger I, as the removal of a double track link causes the track to be too short for the track tensioning spindle.

 - The track deflector is insufficient.
 It is made from 12 mm steel sheets, which is welded laterally onto the hull.
 The distance from the hull to the transport track is only eight mm.
 When unloading and driving with the transport tracks, the idler sheel must be placed in the foremost position, whereby the transport track is too long.
 If a track link is removed, the track is too short.
 The consequence of driving with the long track is that the track is pulled off the drive sprocket when turning, breaking the final drive.
 When driving with the short track, the idler wheel fork or track tensioning spindle breaks.
-Transportation with the combat tracks is recommended, considering that Tiger I's has been transferred from Russia or Kassel with combat tracks.
+Transportation with the combat tracks is recommended, considering that Tiger Is have been transferred from Russia or Kassel with combat tracks.

 - Make the turret telescope turnable.